wedaa/LongTail-Log-Analysis/README.md

 20) Does not handle spaces in password for account:password pairs

-21) Make a pretty graph of countries attacking.
+21) NICE TO HAVE BUT NOT A PRIORITY  Make a pretty graph of countries attacking.

-22) Make a pretty graph of attacks per day over the last 30 days.
+22) NICE TO HAVE BUT NOT A PRIORITY  Make a pretty graph of attacks per day over the last 30 days.

-23) Make a pretty graph of unique IP addresses per day over the last 30 days.
+23) NICE TO HAVE BUT NOT A PRIORITY  Make a pretty graph of unique IP addresses per day over the last 30 days.

-24) Make a chart of IP addresses that attack more than one host.
+24) NICE TO HAVE BUT NOT A PRIORITY  Make a chart of IP addresses that attack more than one host.

 25) There's a "bug" in the .grep files where a "#" character matches some of the lines even though the rest of the line does not exist.
 This